yegor256/blog/_drafts/auth.md

 First, let's see how it works.
 Moreover, let's see how I believe it should work.

-Step one, the user enters email and password and clicks "submit".
-The server receives POST request with this information inside:
+Step one: The user enters an email and password and clicks "submit".
+The server receives a POST request with this information inside:

 {% highlight text %}
 POST / HTTP/1.1